ETO Logo

 • Quickly get up to speed on specific documents of interest using AGORA's plain-English summaries - or dive into the full text of any document.

-• Sort and filter documents by criteria including keyword, date, jurisdiction, and significance.
+• Sort and filter documents by criteria including keyword, date, jurisdiction, and enactment status.

 • Identify documents that address specific applications of AI, such as medicine, finance, or military uses.